Huguette Clark: 1988–2009: Hospitalization and later life

 As she aged, Clark began to develop a distrust of outsiders, including her family, because she worried they were after her money.
 She preferred to conduct all of her conversations in French so that others were unlikely to understand the discussion.
 By 1991, Clark had grown frail and had numerous cancerous lesions that disfigured her face, making it difficult for her to see or eat.
 On March 26 that year, she was admitted to the Upper East Side's Doctors Hospital for treatment.
 Physicians there noted that she was so thin she appeared like "an apparition ... like somebody out of a concentration camp."
 Clark successfully underwent surgery to remove basal cell tumors from her face, as well as reconstructive surgery to her lips, right cheek, and right eyelid.
 A nurse initially noted in Clark's chart that she behaved "like a homeless person – no clothes, not in touch with the world, had not seen a doctor for 20 years, and threw everyone out of the room."

-Following her treatment, Clark remained a resident of the hospital for the rest of her life.
-Though initially a resident of Doctors Hospital, she later transferred to Beth Israel Medical Center following the merger of the two hospitals.
+After her treatment, Clark remained a resident of the hospital for the rest of her life, transferring to Beth Israel Medical Center after it merged with Doctors.
 Her doctor, Henry Singman, "had strongly urged that she go home," but Clark was "perfectly happy, content, to remain in the situation she was in."
 She had regular visitation from private nurses and medical staff throughout the day and was provided meals in the hospital, where her 11th-floor room overlooked Central Park.
 Clark paid a daily sum of $829 to stay in the hospital.
 There, hospital officials recalled her eccentric interests, noting that she would often change conversational topics to cartoons such as The Smurfs and The Flintstones.

 Throughout her nearly two-decade stay, Clark became very close with her private nurse, Hadassah Peri.
-Over the years, Clark gifted Peri and her family over $30 million in various properties, vehicles, medical expenses, cash gifts, and college tuitions.
+Over the years, Clark gave Peri and her family over $30 million in various properties, vehicles, medical expenses, cash gifts, and college tuitions.
 A neurologist visited Clark in 2006, and noted that she was "alert and cheerful, neurologically normal in every way ...
 She seemed cute as pie, perfectly content."
-While Clark had a net worth of over $300 million, she was cash poor in her later life, selling properties in order to give large gifts to both friends and strangers—$10 million to her best friend, and $25,000 to hospital workers who once fixed the television in her room.
+While Clark had a net worth of over $300 million, she was cash-poor in her later life, selling properties in order to give large gifts to both friends and strangers—$10 million to her best friend, and $25,000 to hospital workers who once fixed the television in her room.